 But wait, does that mean that Standard Chartered is better?
 Not necessarily so.
 Once, one of our colleagues applied for an HK$8,000 instalment loan at Standard Chartered and was charged a 0.4% monthly handling fee.
 Terrible rate, right?

 How can we miss Red Hot Rewards of Your Choice when it comes to HSBC credit cards?
 Simply put the extra 5X RewardCash and the extra 3X RewardCash of this card to a certain spending category and you can earn up to 3.6% cash rebates or HK$2.78/mile with no minimum spend.

 Since every bank charges differently, we’ve done the math for you to show you which is the best deal.

 Let’s assume our transaction amount is HK$10,000.
 If you want to split it up into 6 months, the handling fees for Standard Chartered and Dah Sing will be $10,000 X 0.19% X 6 = $114 for the 6-month interest fee.
 As you can see, DBS’s handling fee is still lower than Standard Chartered and Dah Sing even though it has an HK$100 handling fee, which increases with the transaction amount.

 Recommendation: DBS Black World MasterCard

 DBS Black World MasterCard offers you HK$4/mile for overseas spending all-year-around.
-Plus, you can redeem Asia Miles, Avios, KrisFlyer and Phoenix Miles for free with the never-expire points.
+Plus, you can redeem air miles such as Asia Miles, Avios, KrisFlyer and Phoenix Miles for free with the never-expire points.
 This card gives you discounts at Expedia, Agoda, Zuji, and Hotels.com, and you get a free newspaper/magazine at RELAY in HK Airport Restricted Area by showing your card and boarding pass.

 One-off interest fee increases your loan